How to turn off the notification sound when changing volume in Windows 11

 - The Nuclear option: How to mute all system notifications for a truly silent experience.

-The Quickest Way: Avoid the "ding" without changing settings
+The Quickest Way: Avoid the 'ding' without changing settings

 How to permanently disable the volume sound